WHAT IS PRODUCT PLACEMENT AND HOW IS IT USED?

 At the apex of the movie, there is a scene showing the protagonists Garth and Wayne engaging in a series of product placements which comically break the 4th wall with the characters holding up the product and smiling in an exaggerated, sarcastic manner.

-Some traditional thinkers believe that this technique impacts on viewer immersion, however, I personally feel that due to the the light hearted tone of the film this scene creates, it’s almost a homage to traditional techniques of product placement.
+Some traditional thinkers believe that this technique impacts on viewer immersion, however, I personally feel that due to the light-hearted tone of the film this scene creates, it’s almost a homage to traditional techniques of product placement.

 This makes complete sense within the context of the film, in which a core recurring theme for the characters involves ‘selling out’ to corporate brands.